shotat/rbdash/README.md

 # Rbdash

-Rbdash is a configuration management CLI tool for re:dash.
+Rbdash is a configuration management CLI tool for [Redash](https://redash.io/).

 NOTE: work in progress. :construction_worker: